kbronde1/Portfolio/README.md

 machine learning, commonly used architectures for DL, current challenges including ethics and fairness, and specialized applications with a particular focus on computer vision.
 I solved several DL problems on standardized data sets in assignments throughout the semester, and my skills culminated in a final group project on a topic of our choosing.

 Primary coding language: Python

+### Disclaimer
+I will only upload that which is my own work and which I have submitted.
+I have finished all these classes, but in an effort to protect the integrity of these professors' coursework, I will keep this repo as mostly Private, only switching to Public as necessary.
+Data sets, coding provided by the professors, and the original assignment pdf's are omitted for a similar reason.